labxscut/elsa/README.txt

         In the new window click Finish.

     4. Double click on the new virtual machine created – it will be called SunLab – to boot it for the first time.
+The default username and password is: user

     5. Review any messages that are shown, and select whatever options are best for you.